AmEskandari/ameskandari.github.io/_pages/about.md

 <body>

 <p style="margin-bottom: 1.2em; line-height: 1.2">
-I am a M.Sc. student at <a href="https://aut.ac.ir/en/" style="color:#191970">AmirKabir University of Technology</a> with a B.Sc. from <a href="https://ikiu.ac.ir/en/" style="color:#191970">IKIU</a>, both in Electrical Engineering.
-I work on applying Graph-Based Learning on Sensory Networks, Multivariate Time Series and Spatio-Temporal Data.
-At AUT I am adviced by Prof. <a href="https://aut.ac.ir/cv/2519/VAHID%20POURAHMADI" style="color:#191970">Vahid Pourahmadi</a>. <br>
+I am an accomplished AI Engineer and Developer at <a href="https://ithermai.com/" style="color:#191970">iThermAI</a>, as well as a dedicated graduate research assistant at AUT.
+I proudly hold an M.Sc. degree from <a href="https://aut.ac.ir/en/" style="color:#191970">AmirKabir University of Technology</a> and a B.Sc. degree from <a href="https://ikiu.ac.ir/en/" style="color:#191970">IKIU</a>, both in the field of Electrical Engineering.
+My professional experience encompasses the application of Graph-Based Learning techniques to Sensory Networks, Multivariate Time Series, and Spatio-Temporal Data.
+At AUT, I have the privilege of being mentored by the esteemed Prof. <a href="https://aut.ac.ir/cv/2519/VAHID%20POURAHMADI" style="color:#191970">Vahid Pourahmadi</a>.
+In my role at <a href="https://ithermai.com/" style="color:#191970">iThermAI</a>, I focus on tackling various vision tasks. <br>

 <p style="margin-bottom: 1.2em; line-height: 1.2; font-size: smaller">
 I love talking about science and technology.
 Shoot me an email if you'd like to discuss!